NREL/EnergyPlus/design/FY2017/VS-Coil-Gaps.md

     - AirLoopHVAC:UnitaryHeatCool:VAVChangeoverBypass
     - Dehumidifier:Desiccant:System

 Although the model inputs will now allow for the VS DX coil models, in some cases they will still only load the coil as if it was a single speed.
 Will try to make some progress but full VS controls for everything here will likely require a follow on phase of development.
 For the desuperheater applications when the VS coil providing the waste heat is already able to operate with variable control then the available desuperheat will be adjusted accordingly.
+Support for air-to-air VS coil models in AirLoopHVAC:UnitarySystem will be improved.

 ## Approach ##